Set a Default Posting Period in a Custom Field

 Step 2: Write the Script

-This script sets the custom Preferred Posting Period field with the most recent posting period from your saved search results.
-It then copies the value selected by the user to the standard Posting Period field.
+This script sets the custom Preferred Posting Period field to the most recent posting period from your saved search results.
+It then copies the value you select to the standard Posting Period field.

 Script Summary